ray-vinod/MinimalApiEndpoints/README.md

 # Minimal Api Endpoints

-> This is a simple minimal api endpoints registering package for .NET Minimal api project
+> This is a simple minimal api endpoints and services registering package for .NET Minimal api project

 ## How to use this